What Is a Sous Chef?

 A sous chef plays an important role in the formal hierarchy of a kitchen team, acting as the executive chef’s second-in-command, supervising cooks and overseeing day-to-day operations.
 The sous chef must be versatile, creative and possess a mastery of the culinary arts.

-Here, we dive into the responsibilities, qualifications, and work environment of a sous chef.
+Here, we dive into the qualifications, work environment, and responsibilities of a sous chef.

+What is a sous chef?
+The sous chef works directly under the chef de cuisine or head chef.
 In French, sous chef means “under-chief.”
-The sous chef works directly under the chef de cuisine or head chef and has a wide range of responsibilities, including:
+The sous chef's responsibilities include:

 - Supervision: The sous chef must efficiently delegate tasks to the rest of the kitchen team, oversee each station and ensure each dish meets the chef’s standards.
 Cooks often bring their dishes to the sous chef before sending them out for service.